Ned Brooks Award

 The award is based on a sustained record of service over a period of years carried out through the individual’s role(s) at the University rather than as a private citizen.
 All faculty and staff are eligible.
 One award is given annually.
 The recipient will receive a $1,200 award and recognition at the annual Public Service Awards ceremony.
 Self-nominations and previous recipients of this award are not eligible.
 To view a list of past recipients, click the “Previous Award Recipients” button at the bottom of this page.

-2022 Ned Brooks award recipient
+Have questions?
+Visit our PSA FAQs2023 Ned Brooks award recipient